Woman conned of $400,000: Money is tainted with my blood and tears

 But her hard-earned life savings vanished in an instant after she helped a woman "in distress".

-"To earn that money, I worked till my fingers were bent and my skin became like tree bark," Madam Goh, a part-time cleaner, told The New Paper in Mandarin yesterday.
+"To earn that money, I worked till my fingers were bent and my skin became like tree bark," she told The New Paper in Mandarin at her home yesterday.

 "I hate them to death for cheating me.
 That money is tainted with my blood and tears.
 They will get their retribution."